Upper Columbia River Remedial Investigation & Feasibility Study

 In this assessment, exposures to chemicals of potential concern were evaluated for five groups of people (known as receptor populations): residents, outdoor workers, recreational visitors, "Colville High Intensity Resource Users," and Spokane Tribe of Indians.
 Risks to receptor populations were estimated at specific places, referred to in this report as exposure areas.

-EPA staff will discuss the results of the HHRA in a webinar session offered on June 10 and again on July 15.
-See below for more information about how to attend.
+EPA staff discussed the results of the HHRA in webinar sessions on June 10 and July 15 (the same presentation was made at each session).

 - Draft Site-Wide Human Health Risk Assessment for Upper Columbia River Site (PDF)(1989 pp, 191 MB, About PDF) - Please note the large file size which may take several minutes to download.
 If you have trouble loading the document, you may also try the link on this page: Technical Documents.